Houston toad: Threats

 Though the largest and most immediate threat is habitat loss (especially due to highway expansion, parking lots, and other car-centric infrastructure taking up habitat space), the reduced toad populations are also vulnerable to automobile roadkill, severe air pollution from automobiles, predators, pesticides and drought.
-As land is being converted into land for agriculture, suburban sprawl, parking lots, wider highways, and other car-centric design, there is less wetland and wooded areas for the Houston toad to be able to survive in.
+As undeveloped land is being converted to agriculture, suburban sprawl, parking lots, wider highways, and other car-centric design, there is less wetland and wooded areas for the Houston toad to be able to survive in.

 Solenopsis invicta preys on Houston toads, decreasing their population.

 Creating ponds out of ephemeral wetlands also significantly affects the toads because of the dispersion of the calling males.
 The conversions to permanent ponds creates a higher risk to predators such as snakes and fish.
 In addition to this, competition and hybridization with similar species may increase.
 As more ponds are created on the terrain the calling males become dispersed through a larger area making it more difficult to breed with females.

 Drought has also affected the toad population.
 During the 1950s there was a long term drought which decreased the breeding sites which increased mortality rates and created uncontrollable wildfire which lead to devastating land altering affects.
-The species not only lost their breeding sites but also had a loss in egg and tadpoles due to the pond evaporation.
+The species not only lost their breeding sites but also had a loss in eggs and tadpoles due to the pond evaporation.
 After 2009, the severe drought conditions continued to get worse and occurred throughout the central Texas region, where the Houston toad population resides.
 It was calculated that during peak breeding season in March 2011, central Texas received under .10 in of rain making it the fourth driest March since 1856.
 In addition to the decrease in rainfall, the temperature has continued to increase and has become abnormally high.
 This creates a greater evaporation rate in breeding areas such as small ponds.

 Invasive species such as the red imported fire ant (Solenopsis invicta) consume Houston toads, particularly juveniles, and may also impact the toads' food supply by altering availability of preferred invertebrate prey.